Research

 Gilpin, S., Matsuo, T., and Cohn, S.E., 2022: Continuum covariance propagation for understanding variance loss in advective systems, SIAM/ASA J. Uncertainty Quantification, 10, 886 – 914, https://doi.org/10.1137/21M1442449.

-Covariance Modeling
+Covariance Modeling and Estimation

 Covariance modeling is a challenging and highly relevant problem in both spatial statistics and data assimilation applications.
 Often, parametric correlation functions are used to construct correlation fields from a finite number of parameters to then model covariances.
-The figure below is an example of the Generalized Gaspari-Cohn correlation matrix from Gilpin et al., (2023), which generalizes the Gaspari-Cohn correlation function commonly used in data assimilation applications.
+The figure below is an example of the Generalized Gaspari-Cohn correlation function from Gilpin et al., (2023), which generalizes the Gaspari-Cohn correlation function commonly used in data assimilation applications.
 The Generalized Gaspari-Cohn correlation function can generate correlations that are highly anisotropic and compactly supported on non-uniform domains, making it a powerful tool for covariance modeling.

 Relevant Publications